Using separate forms for adding and changing in Django's admin

-The [Django documentation][1] describes [how to override the form class used by
+The Django documentation describes how to override the form class used by

-the admin site][2] when adding or editing your objects.
+the admin site when adding or editing your objects.
 It is easy, you just

-specify a `form` attribute on your `ModelAdmin` sub-class, and point it at your
+specify a form attribute on your ModelAdmin sub-class, and point it at your

-custom `Form` or `ModelForm` class.
+custom Form or ModelForm class.

-But there is no documented method to specify one form class for creating an
+But there is no documented method to specify one form class for creating an object and a different form class for editing an object.

-My solution is to override the `get_form` method on your `ModelAdmin` sub-class.
+My solution is to override the get_form method on your ModelAdmin sub-class.

-When adding an object, `ModelAdmin` will use the `add_view` method, whereas when
+When adding an object, ModelAdmin will use the add_view method, whereas when

-changing an existing object `ModelAdmin` will use the `change_view` method.
+changing an existing object ModelAdmin will use the change_view method.
 You

-could override the `add_view` method and specify a different form class there,
+could override the add_view method and specify a different form class there,

 but you would need to handle the entire business of object creation, including